Public Speaking

 Stav can be booked to present the following talks in her unique style, blending historical knowledge and little-known anecdotes with mini-performances.

-"Circus Jews Under National Socialism"Stav Meishar, a circus artist and academic, has spent over seven years of extensively researching the history of Jewish circus families in Germany from 1880-1945.
+"Circus Jews Under National Socialism"Stav Meishar, a circus artist and academic, has spent the last decade extensively researching the history of Jewish circus families in Germany from before and during the Nazi regime.

 "SwastiKabaret: Nazi Representations